ibm-cloud-docs/ContinuousDelivery/devsecops-tutorial.md

 On the Summary page, click **Create**, and wait for the toolchain to be created.

-The individual toolchain integrations can be configured also after the pipeline has been created.
+The individual toolchain integrations can be configured also after the pipeline is created.
 {: tip}

 ![DevSecOps Summary Page](images/devsecops_set-up_cd_Summary.png)